 So whats the verdict?

-I used the face roller in the mornings for one week after applying my face serum (currently I’m using Rose Oil blend by Pixl.
-As far as I know any serum or moisturiser works fine though, so just use your usual).
+I used the face roller in the mornings for one week after applying my face serum (currently I’m using a Rose Oil blend.
+Pretty much any serum or moisturiser will be fine though, so just use your usual).

 I loved the feel of the cold jade against my face.
 My skin is ever so slightly sensitive but also dry and mature (I’m nearly 40), so I do have a few fine lines around my eyes and a slight frown line.